 Adding plastic drawers to the closet area are a quick and easy way to give you more places to store your clothes.
 This is especially great if you have a tall closet and you’re not using the space at the bottom.

-You can buy plastic drawers here.
+You can buy so many different types of light weight drawers.
+They don’t have to be plastic, you can get them in fabric too.
 But make sure you measure your space first, to make sure the drawers are going to fit.

 Add Stacking Storage Bins to the Closet